AppOrchestra/ng-log/README.md

 }
 ```

+All log messages logged will added to the static Observable property **$logEntry**

-The most important use case for using this Log class is being able to subscribe to the static *$logEntry* observable
+An important use case for using this Log class is being able to subscribe to the **$logEntry** observable so you can
-so you can perform some more interesting actions with the log messages.

-For example you may keep a history of the last 30 log messages, and on an error log message, post that with the history to your server.
+perform more interesting actions, such as posting error messages to your server for error reporting.

+An example LogSubmitter is included in the /example folder which submits error messages, along with the recent
+log message history, and other information such as the userId, code version and platform version.